UConn has a strong group of experienced head coaches.

-UConn has a strong group of experienced head coaches.**

-The Pezzino Era at UConn has been marked by a significant upgrade to the competition schedule, especially with the beginning of the American Athletic Conference two years ago, which joined UConn and former Big East members Cincinnati and USF with the strong golf programs at UCF, Houston, Memphis, SMU, and Temple.
+The Pezzino Era at UConn has been marked by a significant upgrade to the competition schedule, especially with the beginning of the American Athletic Conference three years ago, which joined UConn and former Big East members Cincinnati and USF with the strong golf programs at UCF, Houston, Memphis, SMU, and Temple.
 Starting with the 2014-15 season, solid programs at East Carolina and Tulsa were added to the AAC lineup.

 “The quality of the golf in our league is really strong,” Pezzino said.
 “We have a lot of national qualifiers team-wise.
 The depth of the league is so good --- it’s going to help with recruiting and with our scheduling.
 I have tried to challenge our team with the schedule and I think it has really paid off for us.
 By playing tough competition and great layouts, our squad learns how to compete and, more importantly, learns how to win.”

-Under Pezzino, UConn has had 32 players named Conference Academic All-Stars (24 Big East, 8 American Athletic), three Big East All-Conference picks, seven All-Northeast Region selections, five All-New England picks, and a New England All-Rookie Team selection.
+Under Pezzino, UConn has had 37 players named Conference Academic All-Stars (24 Big East, 13 American Athletic), three Big East and one American All-Conference picks, nine All-Northeast Region selections, eight All-New England picks, and a New England All-Rookie Team selection.

-Just as importantly, last year’s team was honored by the Golf Coaches Association of America as an All-Academic Team, one of only 90 Division I teams, and one of only two in the American Athletic Conference, to earn the recognition.
+Just as importantly, the 2014-15 team was honored by the Golf Coaches Association of America as an All-Academic Team, one of only 90 Division I teams, and one of only two in the American Athletic Conference, to earn the recognition.
 For nine consecutive years, the Huskies had received an Academic Rate Public Recognition Award from the NCAA, given each year to teams with APRs in the top 10 percent of their respective sports.

 The fall of 2009 saw the Huskies capture the New England Championship, the first title under Pezzino.
 Jeb Buchanan also became the first individual medalist under Coach Pezzino when he won the Adams Cup of Newport by shooting three successive scores of 69.
 He was also named the Golfweek Magazine National Player of the Week.
 UConn finished sixth in the team competition against a standout field at the Adams Cup, despite having only four players for the final two rounds due to injury.